 But then there’s a third way of thinking.
 This is a better way of thinking.
 I’m not this, or this, or this, I’m the process by which [the transformation] occurs.
 I know something, it’s not quite right.
 It collapses, it causes trouble (the collapse), but I regroup, I learn, I regenerate, I put myself back together and it happens again and it happens again.
 But each time it happens, maybe, you’re a little wiser, you’re a little more put together.Jordan B. Peterson, 12 Rules for Life Tour

 Who are we in the face of our growth and evolving identity?
-First of all, Peterson seems to conceptualise our identity as a story and suggests that we therefore shouldn’t look at ourselves as fixed states.
+Peterson conceptualises our identity as a story and suggests that we therefore shouldn’t look at ourselves as fixed states.
 Rather our identity is the driving force behind the transformation between the states — for the worse or for the better.

-Secondly, Peterson’s thoughts (unsurprisingly) strike me as a nod to personal agency and responsibility.
-In his reading, identity would be less defined by where who, or what we are at any given moment, but by how we respond to them.
+Peterson’s thoughts are also a nod to personal agency and responsibility.
+In his reading, identity would be less defined by where who, or what we are at any given moment.
+But by how we respond to those states.
 That is the decision we make to transcend our inevitable suffering and manage to grow in spite of it.
-Again, a very Zen idea I think in that it’s precisely our insufficiencies that cause transformations through a ceaseless effort to make things better than they are.
+Again, it would make for a good Zen story in that it’s precisely our insufficiencies that cause transformations through a ceaseless effort to make things better than they are.

 What makes this interpretation resonate?
 It’s no secret that we tend to be harsher on ourselves than on others.
 After all, we can’t escape the vivid memories of all the worst versions of our past selves.
 With other people, however, I found that I rather tend to focus on the trajectory they chose for their lives.
 What I tend to see, respect and admire in people is their story of having been to hell and gotten back out alive.
 In other words, I see in them the transformative spirit that drives them.